 As a bonus, good snacking habits can help you ease cravings, nausea, and constipation.
-So, making healthy choices right now is more important than ever.
+So, making healthy choices now is more important than ever.
 Refer to our prenatal nutrition guide for more information on healthy eating during pregnancy.

 As a guide for snacking, try to combine foods that have healthy fat and protein with foods that are a good source of carbohydrate or starch.
+This combination can help manage your blood sugar levels during pregnancy.
+It can help slow the rate that sugar is introduced into your blood and reduce insulin spikes, too.

-1) Apple, almonds, and cheese
+1) Apples, almonds, and cheese

-This classic, nutritious pregnancy snack is easy to take anywhere.
+This classic, nutritious pregnancy snack is easy to enjoy anywhere.
 Apples are a great source of insoluble fiber, which fights constipation, and soluble fiber, which can help lower cholesterol.
 Almonds are packed with protein and heart-healthy fat, plus magnesium, potassium, and bone-building calcium.
 Cheese is also a great source of calcium and protein.

 2) Oven-baked sweet potato fries

 When you're craving something crunchy and sweet, try this comfort snack.
-Sweet potatoes are higher in fiber, potassium, and vitamins and can be lower in sodium and fat than regular french fries, depending on how they are prepared.
+Sweet potatoes are higher in fiber, potassium, and vitamins and can be lower in sodium and fat than regular potato fries, depending on how they are prepared.

 3) Tortilla with hummus and tomatoes